FrigidSec/CTFWriteups/PhantomCTF/Misc/This cord/README.md

 If you think about the description a little bit (never overcomplicate things though) you'll notice that the description sounds like-
 > "Discord has a bot"

 So heading over the Cybsec's Discord server, we find that they have 2 bots in there.
-One is MEE6 and the other is Dyno Dyno has the prefix`?` and MEE6 has the prefix `!`.
+One is MEE6 and the other is Dyno.

+Dyno has the prefix`?` and MEE6 has the prefix `!`.
 Let's try asking Dyno for the flag-